Jgerbrandt/Seng438-g3-a3/seng438-a3-g3.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

+**Range.java**
+*```rangeTwoIsNullRangeOneIsGood()```*
+    The test was used to increase both the branch and statement coverage of the ```combineIgnoringNaN()``` method in the Range class.
+The Instruction was used in order to catch a single line that was not being reached in other tests.
+The conditions that needed to be met were simply the first argument range was a normal and good range and the second was null.
+This test increased the test suite's line coverage by 0.8% and the branch coverage by 1.2%.

+**Range.java**
+*```shiftRangeBy3()```*
+    This test method was added to include the ```shift()``` method in the Range class test suite as it was not previously tested.
+This test was crutial in achieving our desired coverage criteria for the statement and branch coverages.
+As this was the first test for the shift method it alone increased our statement coverage by 8.4%, and the branch coverage by 4.9%.
+The Test was also important as it allowed coverage to reach the private method ```shiftWithNoZeroCrossing()``` which was otherwise unreachable.

 **DataUtilities.java**
 *```equalsTestFirstNull()```*
     The purpose of this test was to cover the ```equals()``` method in the DataUtilities class.
 This method was an important part of increasing our coverage as it affected branch and conditional coverage.